AurelijusMorkvenas/pyhtoncreateprofiles-main/README.md

     -Verifies that the JSON file contains all the required properties.
     -Verifies that the JSON file contains 900+ rows.

-- deploys index.html + script.js + data.json to Github Pages
+-deploys index.html + script.js + data.json to Github Pages